 The main ideals of the Goldilocks mindset are not universal truths, but rather a way of thinking with which anyone can agree or disagree.
 There aren’t many core precepts.
 Again: “Add things until it starts sucking, take away things until it stops getting better.”
 That applies to this list.

 - Access trumps ownership.

 - Matter matters.
-If things take a physical form, it must fill a need.
+Atoms must fill a need.

 - Optimize for steadfastness.

-Fundamentally, I think the satisfactory outcome for all of this is freedom, meaning the ability to say both yes and no. I think often times we cast freedom as merely the ability to say yes to the things we want, but let’s face it: it’s usually easy to exercise that freedom if you’re a lucky citizen of a modernized country.
+I think the satisfactory outcome is freedom and autonomy: the ability to say both yes and no. I think often times we cast freedom as merely the ability to say yes to the things we want, but let’s face it: it’s usually easy to exercise that freedom if you’re a lucky citizen of a modernized country.
 We’re a culture prone to indulgence, and usually the times we deny ourselves the freedom of doing or having the things or experiences we want are the instances that courage is required to commit.
 These would be things like quitting your job and starting your own business, or booking a 3 week romp in southeast Asia.
 That courage is something that Appropriatism, or any other mode of thinking, can’t give you.
 One just needs to summon it in themselves.